thicclatka/SQLJobScheduler/docs/01_installation.md

 # Installation Guide

-Can technically work with Windows, Mac, or Linux, but best to use with an Ubuntu-based OS with systemd and a NVIDIA GPU.
+Can technically work as a library on Windows, Mac, or Linux.
+If you want to use as a standalone app, best to use with an Debian-based OS with systemd and a NVIDIA GPU.

 ## Prerequisites